-We support families across Kensington & Chelsea, Hammersmith & Fulham and South East Brent who are facing economic hardship as well as other challenges including inadequate housing, physical disability, mental health issues, isolation and children with behavioural problems who may be struggling at school.
+We support families across Kensington & Chelsea, Hammersmith & Fulham, and Brent who are facing economic hardship as well as other challenges including inadequate housing, physical disability, mental health issues, isolation and children with behavioural problems who may be struggling at school.

 We aim to improve the quality of life of disadvantaged families by helping them find their strengths in order to make positive changes in their lives.
 Our services aim to: